 For one thing, you’re more likely to be able to get EE 4G home broadband than 4G home broadband from most other networks, as EE’s 4G coverage extends to over 99% of the UK population and more than 85% of the UK’s geography, so chances are your home is covered.

 EE’s 4G speeds are typically higher than rivals too, so you can be confident that you’ll be getting the best possible 4G speeds, assuming you have a decent signal.
-In fact, EE home broadband delivers higher average speeds than standard fibre in some places.
+In fact, EE 4G home broadband delivers higher average speeds than standard fibre in some places.

 There’s also no need for a landline or the line rental costs that come with one, so you can potentially save money.

-Plus, with the option of 1-month plans, coupled with the simple setup, 4G home broadband is a great solution if you just need a short term connection before moving or getting fibre installed.
+Plus, with the option of 1-month plans, coupled with the simple setup, 4G and 5G home broadband is a great solution if you just need a short term connection before moving or getting fibre installed.
 It’s also a great option in places where wired broadband is slow.